Meros-io/mongodb/README.md

-MongoDB for OpenShift - Docker images
+MongoDB for DeployDock - Docker images
 ========================================

-This repository contains Dockerfiles for MongoDB images for OpenShift.
+This repository contains Dockerfiles for MongoDB images for DeployDock.
 Users can choose between RHEL and CentOS based images.

 Versions